The teachings of the Divine Principle are used as a means of controlling people.

 The Mary Magdalene as the wife of Jesus narrative has massive implications for the entire Unification Theology that was later put together.
 Wolli Wonbon, long kept hidden, reveals the lie.

 The purpose of the Divine Principle is not to educate, but to manipulate.
 This is done through the emotions.

-The DP, together with the choreographed ‘love bombing’ of recruiters, knocks down defenses and opens gates which allow other forces to enter and subvert, ultimately putting a Korean man on the throne of the heart of the new recruit.
+The DP, together with the choreographed ‘love bombing’ by recruiters, knocks down defenses and opens gates which allow other forces to enter and subvert, ultimately putting a Korean man on the throne of the heart of the new recruit.

 How does the DP work on a person’s emotions to subvert them?